yewstack/yew/website/docs/concepts/agents.md

 A bridge allows bi-directional communication between an agent and a component.
 Bridges also allow agents to communicate with one another.

+A `use_bridge` hook is also provided to create bridges in a function component.

 ### Dispatchers

 A dispatcher allows uni-directional communication between a component and an agent.
 A dispatcher allows a component to send messages to an agent.